Dear Bangabhumi Raidak Lottery Result 2020 to be declared today at 4 pm

 The third and fourth prizes are Rs 500 and Rs 250, while the fifth price is Rs 120.
 There is a consolation prize of Rs 1,000.

 The lottery prize for Dear Bangabhumi Raidak Lottery, November 25 has to be claimed within 30 days.
-The money will only be credited in your account after the verification process is done.
+The money will only be credited to your account after the verification process is done.

 Dear Bangalakshmi Teesta Lottery result date and time

-To complete verification formalities, produce your winning ticket and a valid identity proof at the West Bengal Lottery office.
-Following this the money will be credited into your account.
-Also remember that the tax will be deducted and the remaining sum will be credited to your account.
+To complete verification formalities, produce your winning ticket and valid identity proof at the West Bengal Lottery office.
+Following this, the money will be credited into your account.
+Also, remember that the tax will be deducted and the remaining sum will be credited to your account.
 The result once declared will be available on lotterysambadresult.in.